 In order to validate the georeferencing of underwater images with respect to aerial images, we used data from IGN (Institut national de l'information géographique et forestière1).
-Each 3 to 4 years, IGN produces BD ORTHO®: a collection of orthophotos with a default resolution of 20 cm.
-The last orthophoto produced by IGN on Reunion island was in 2022, so we decided to use this data as a reference to validate the georeferencing of our data.
+Each 3 to 4 years, IGN produces BD ORTHO[®]: a collection of orthophotos with a default resolution of 20 cm.
+The last orthophoto produced by IGN on Reunion

+Island was in 2022, so we decided to use this data as a reference to validate the georeferencing of our data.

-Two visual criteria were then used to confirm the georeferencing of the underwater and aerial images with respect to the $BD \ ORTHOR$ orthophoto:
+Two visual criteria were then used to confirm the georeferencing of the underwater and aerial images with respect to the BD ORTHO[®] orthophoto:

 - Relative georeferencing: find the presence of easily recognizable objects in both underwater and aerial orthophoto and compare them on a GIS software.
 Often the presence of Porites corals can be used to compare the two scales since their contours are easily recognizable in both types of images.
-See Figure 3a. - Aerial absolute georeferencing: find the presence of easily recognizable coral colonies in both aerial and BD ORTHO (R) orthophoto and compare them on a GIS software.
-See Figure 3b.
+See Fig. 6(a). - Aerial absolute georeferencing: find the presence of easily recognizable coral colonies in both aerial and BD ORTHO® orthophoto and compare them on a GIS software.
+See Fig. 6(b).

-The combination of the relative georeferencing between underwater and aerial images and the aerial absolute georeferencing with respect to the $BD \ ORTHO(\mathbb{R})$ orthophoto allowed us to crosscheck the georeferencing of the underwater images with respect to national baseline data.
+The combination of the relative georeferencing between underwater and aerial images and the aerial absolute georeferencing with respect to the BD ORTHO[®] orthophoto allowed us to crosscheck the georeferencing of the underwater images with respect to national baseline data.

-2.4 Underwater image classification
+2.4.
+Underwater image classification

-The underwater deep learning model builds on the Dino V2 architecture, which is a vision transformer model that has been shown to outperform convolutional neural networks on image classification tasks [19].
-The model has been trained on the open source dataset Seatizen Atlas image dataset composed of 51 distinct
+The underwater deep learning model builds on the DinoV2 architecture, which is a vision transformer model that has been shown to outperform convolutional neural networks on image classification tasks (Oquab et al., 2023).
+The model has been trained on the open source dataset SeatizenAtlasimagedataset composed of 51 distinct classes of corals, associated fauna, and habitats (Contini et al., 2024a).
+Details about the dataset can be found in Contini et al. (2025).
+The model architecture and hyperparameters settings are described in Appendix C.